EDGI: Equivariant Diffusion for Planning with Embodied Agents: Background

 \section{Background}

-\looseness=-1 \xhdr{Equivariant deep learning} Equivariant networks directly encode the symmetries described by a group $G$ in their architecture.
+\xhdr{Equivariant deep learning} Equivariant networks directly encode the symmetries described by a group $G$ in their architecture.
 For the purposes of this paper, we are interested in the symmetries of 3D space, which include translations and rotations and are described by the special Euclidean group $\sethree$, discrete-time translations $\mathbb{Z}$, and object permutations, which are defined using the symmetric group of $n$ elements $\mathbb{S}_n$.
+We now recall the main definition of equivariance and invariance of functions.